ejjonny/alpacka/README.md

 # Alpacka

-A lightweight Swift package built for simple 2D bin packing on iOS.
+A lightweight Swift package built for simple 2D bin packing on iOS and macOS.

 # Adding & Using this Package:
 1. Add Alpacka to your Xcode Project.